What is a wedding planner?

 That said, if you want to land higher-paying projects early in your career, several training courses can help build your skills and knowledge.
 Some wedding planners even take undergraduate degrees in events management, so they can charge higher rates for their services and attract a certain type of clientele.

 One qualification you may want to consider is a wedding planning diploma.
 This offers a step-by-step guide to wedding planning, from budgeting and negotiating to the logistics of the ceremony itself.
 It’s a great way to find your feet, understand what’s involved and start your career off on the right foot.
+Our Level 3 Events Management qualification can also help, by equipping you with more general event planning skills.

 If you’d prefer to go it alone, building a wedding planning business is a labour of love.
 You may start by helping friends and family organise their big days, building up a portfolio that you can show to other prospective clients.
 Or you might seek work experience with an experienced wedding planner, so you can learn essential skills on the job while helping them organise upcoming events.